Tesla shares rise as investors bet on Model 3 success

 At least two brokerages raised their price targets on the stock.
 RBC Capital Markets raised its target price by $31 to $345, pushing it well ahead of the median price target of $322.

-Growing pains, mostly in the form of production delays and funding issues, are challenges that Tesla needs to overcome.
+However, growing pains, mostly in the form of production delays and funding issues, are challenges that Tesla needs to overcome.

 Tesla's last launch was the luxury Model X SUV in 2015, which had several production problems and a price tag starting around $80,000.